 [Oct '23: I've finished layout and beginning to port content to this portfolio site.
 In the mean time, you can reach me with any specific inquiries at firstname.lastname@example.org]

 My research interest is in architecting sensor systems for fundamental scientific inquiry.
-I serve as a bridge between technologists and physical scientists, advancing unconventional instrumentation from concept study to prototype.
+To this end, I bridge new and often unconventional technology into the physical sciences.

-I am also interested in human sensory augmentation.
+I am also interested in using technology to bring alive the world's most incredible scientific sites.
 For example, my Master's thesis at the Media Lab (2014-2016) included Quantizer, a platform that enabled artists to map real-time physics data from the ATLAS detector at CERN to musical streams for public listening.
 For a number of months, it became possible to hear artistically rendered proton and heavy ion collisions in real-time.
-This project was featured in Nature Physics Books/Art, Popular Science, Engadget, and Smithsonian Mag.
+Read more about our work in Nature Physics Books/Art, Popular Science, Engadget, and Smithsonian Mag.

 Previously, I earned a B.A. in physics at Harvard University with a minor in computer science (2009-2013).
 I have also completed internships in physics (the ATLAS experiment at CERN), aerospace engineering (Made in Space, MIT Aero/Astro) and design/innovation (IDEO CoLab, Microsoft).

 For early work, see my 2010-2015 timeframe portfolio here.